-Introducing a new staff Racial Equity and Inclusion (REI) Committee comprised of nine staff members who will advise the Executive Team on racial equity vision, strategy and transformation within our agency in the months to come.
+Introducing our 2023 staff Racial Equity and Inclusion (REI) Committee comprised of five staff members who will advise the Executive Team on racial equity vision, strategy and transformation within our agency in the months to come.
 Read on to learn what they are looking forward to and the unique perspectives they'll bring to the REI work ahead.

 Meet our Board REI Sub-Committee Learn about our REI work